-The "show version" command will indicate if the module is operating in FIPS mode (e.g. JUNOS Software Release [12.3X48-D30] (FIPS edition)) along with "fips" prompt, run "show system services ssh", and run "show security ipsec" to verify that only the FIPS Approved and FIPS allowed algorithms are configured for SSH and IPsec as specified above.
+The "show version" command will indicate if the module is operating in FIPS mode (e.g. JUNOS Software Release [12.3X48-D30] (FIPS edition)), run "show system services ssh" to verify that only the FIPS Approved and FIPS allowed algorithms are configured for SSH as specified above.